M4rrt/M4rrt/README.md

 # Hi there 👋

-### I'm currently working on an agency as a web developer (2 years)
+### I'm currently working as Front-End React Developer

-### currently I'm taking a course about full React development

 ### Is WTF/M the best way to measure a code quality *?*

+### Every experience is welcome.
+Tell me if you have an idea about things i do

-#### I like python but I'm not good at all with It, trying to learn more about JS and to not dislike PHP
+#### I like python but I'm not good at all with It, trying to not dislike PHP

 <!--
 **M4rrt/M4rrt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.